SolomonPerkins/solomonperkins.github.io/_drafts/2017-01-02-How-I-made-it-through-College-Without-A-Loan.md

 ![my_sltop_photo](/images/blog/me_at_nwc_slops.jpb "Working at NWC via SL-Tops Program").

-The other pogram which made my dark path lit up and increase the possiblity of futhuring my studies was the [JAMVAT program](Link to the JAMVAT).
-They will offer up to 30% of your tuition on a yearly basis provided that you are qualified.
+The other pogram which made my path brighter and increased the possiblity of futhuring my studies was the [JAMVAT program](http://scholarshipjamaica.com/jamvat-scholarship/).
+This program offers up to 30% of your tuition on a yearly basis provided that you are qualified.
 This option only requires 1000hours of voluntary service at any given institution.

 By this time I had a guaranted 20% from NYS, and an assume ungauranteed 30% from JAMVAT in total will be 50% of my goal.
 I then now realised that I need to go get help from my family members.
 So I humbly went to my uncles and aunts seeking support for the remaining capital.
 One agreed to provide me with the support I so badly needed.
 There you have it, 100% funding with God, hard work and time.